mjit584/2019/content/pages/brothers-on-the-pitch/index.md

 <!-- Economic story video goes here -->
 {{< vimeo id="329817257" class="video-container flex" >}}

 But when he leaves the field, everything comes back.
 The 25-year-old immigrated to Colombia in 2016, but Venezuela is always on his mind.
-He sends about 40 percent of the salary he makes working as a storekeeper at Distripartes, an auto shop, back to his children every month ––  which amounts to 380,000 pesos, or $119.
+He sends about 40 percent of the salary he makes working as a storekeeper at Distripartes, an auto shop, back to his children every month ––  which amounts to $380,000 Colombian pesos, or USD $119.

 {{< story-interactives "pages/brothers-on-the-pitch" "econ-exchange-int" >}}